wimrijnders/V3DLib/Doc/Issues.md

 ```

 The Pi will still function normally after this, but the GPU is blocked.
-Trying to run `Mandelbrot` again, eventually the following may be shown on standard output,
+On trying to run `Mandelbrot` again, eventually the following may be shown on standard output,
-and results in the entire Pi hanging.
+and the entire Pi hangs.

 On `stdout`:
 ```